Retirement Homes in Person County, North Carolina

 - Person Memorial Hospital

 Roxboro Healthcare & Rehab Center is a senior retirement home in Roxboro, North Carolina that can provide skilled nursing care and assistance to up to 140 senior citizens.
-It is located at 901 Ridge Road, Roxboro North Carolina 27573 zip code and includes services and amenities such as a dementia care unit, 24-hour security, dialysis and transportation services.
+It is located at 901 Ridge Road, Roxboro North Carolina 27573 zip code and includes services and amenities such as a dementia care unit, security system, cable and transportation services.
 Roxboro Healthcare & Rehab Center became licensed by Medicare to provide nursing care services on 10/18/1989 and accepts Medicare and Medicaid.
 License #: 345311.

-Person Memorial Hospital is a long-term care and retirement facility located at 615 Ridge Road that provides nursing services to all Person county residents.
-It includes amenities such as Alzheimer’s care, IV therapy, burn care and dermatology services.
-Person Memorial Hospital is able to provide nursing care services to a total of 56 seniors at once who are looking for retirement homes in Roxboro, NC.
+Person Memorial Hospital is a nursing and retirement facility located at 615 Ridge Road that provides nursing services to all Person county residents.
+It provides amenities such as Alzheimer’s care, IV therapy, social workers and dermatology services.
+Person Memorial Hospital can provide nursing care services to no more than 56 older adults at once who are looking for retirement homes in Roxboro, NC.
 It became licensed on 01/01/1967 with license number 345004.

 Nursing homes in other parts of North Carolina